tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

 # Alexa-MyQGarage
-Using the Alexa Skills Kit to activate your MyQ garage gateway that is connected to one or two doors.
+Using the Alexa Skills Kit to allow your Amazon Echo device to activate your Chamberlain or LiftMaster MyQ garage gateway that is connected to one or two doors.

 ## Description
-By using the Alexa Skills Kit and AWS Lambda, you can control your MyQ garage door through your Amazon Echo.
+By using the Alexa Skills Kit and AWS Lambda, you can control your Chamberlain or LiftMaster MyQ garage door through your Amazon Echo.
 This code adapts [David Pfeffer's](https://github.com/pfeffed) unofficial [Chamberlain Liftmaster API](http://docs.unofficialliftmastermyq.apiary.io/) to a Python-based app you can use inside of AWS Lambda.

 ## Instructions